-Testing Access to Office 365 Calendars for Cisco Unity Connection 8.6(2) and Later
+Testing Access to Office 365 Calendars for Cisco Unity Connection

-If you configured Unity Connection access to Office 365 calendars, do the following procedure.
+If you configured Connection access to Office 365 calendars, do the following procedure.

-To Test Access to Office 365 Calendars for Cisco Unity Connection 8.6(2)
+To Test Access to Office 365 Calendars for Cisco Unity Connection

-- Step 1 Sign in to Outlook. - Step 2 On the Go menu, select Calendar. - Step 3 On the File menu, select New > Meeting Request. - Step 4 Enter values in the required fields to schedule a new meeting for the current time, and invite a user who has an account on Cisco Unity Connection. - Step 5 Select Send. - Step 6 Sign in to the Cisco Unity Connection mailbox of the user that you invited to the Outlook meeting in Step 4. - Step 7 If the user account is configured for speech access, say Play Meetings.
+- Step 2 On the Go menu, select Calendar. - Step 3 On the File menu, select New > Meeting Request. - Step 4 Enter values in the required fields to schedule a new meeting for the current time, and invite a user who has an account on Cisco Unity Connection. - Step 5 Select Send. - Step 6 Sign in to the Cisco Unity Connection mailbox of the user that you invited to the Outlook meeting in Step 4. - Step 7 If the user account is configured for speech access, say Play Meetings.